 Overall, the leisure travel market is projected to grow at 8.11% CAGR from $804B in 2022 to $1,330B in 2028.

 Where is this leading?
 The combination of a large market opportunity and a high level of fragmentation have created ideal conditions for market consolidation, placing T&H software companies in demand by prospective buyers.

 Not all buyers are created equal.
-Based on our experience advising T&H SaaS founders through M&A/capital raise transactions, here are the dynamics we see from strategic, financial buyers, and hybrid buyers.
+Based on our experience advising T&H SaaS founders through M&A/capital raise transactions, here are the dynamics we see from public strategic, financial buyers, and hybrid buyers.

 Large-scale strategic buyers (usually publicly traded) tend to have defined M&A strategies and can offer higher "strategic" valuations due to potential synergies at scale, making them important participants in a deal process.

 One of the interesting trends in the travel and hospitality space is the emergence of large banks as strategic buyers, like JPMorgan Chase and Capital One, who are expanding into travel booking products.
 Chase traditionally partnered with Expedia to offer travel packages but have now purchased a travel agency, a booking system, and a restaurant review company to essentially become an Online Travel Agency (OTA) themselves.

 There is also a host of more traditional public T&H buyers that continue to be acquisitive like Airbnb, Amadeus, Booking Holdings, Expedia, and Sabre to name a few.